 What to expect:

-• Ischia is famous for its luxurious thermal spas, but by heading to Panza (Forio) on the southern side of the island you can bathe all year-round in the extraordinary natural thermal beach of Sorgeto Bay, enjoying the benefits of the contrast between the warm water of the spring and the cold and salty water of the Tyrrhenian Sea.
-You can reach Sorgeto Bay comfortably by boat from the nearby Sant'Angelo port or, if you're feeling adventurous, you can tackle the staircase of over two hundred steps that leads from the top of the coast (Via Sorgeto) down to the marine thermal spring.
+• Ischia is famous for its luxurious thermal spas, but by heading to Panza (Forio) on the southern side of the island, you can bathe all year-round in the extraordinary natural thermal waters of Sorgeto Bay.
+You can reach it by boat from the nearby Sant'Angelo port, or by the staircase (more than 200 steps) that leads from the top of the coast (Via Sorgeto) down to the marine thermal spring.

 • For convenience and affordability, you can choose to stay in Naples and travel to Ischia by ferry, taking your opportunity to visit the city and enjoy a complete travel experience.